james-millner/jamesmillner.dev/content/posts/6-BlowingOffTheCobwebs/index.md

 ### Professionally

 I've moved out of the gambling and entertainment space for now.
-I'm working in Java at the moment, for the time being over in the FinTech world.
-I'm working as a Software Engineer at [10x Banking](https://www.linkedin.com/company/10x-banking/), remotely in [Huddersfield](https://goo.gl/maps/o8qTcvcTcBus3aZZ6) working on cloud native banking.
+Currently, I'm working in Java in the FinTech sector.
+I'm a Software Engineer at [10x Banking](https://www.linkedin.com/company/10x-banking/), working remotely in [Huddersfield](https://goo.gl/maps/o8qTcvcTcBus3aZZ6) on cloud native banking.

 Technology wise, in my spare time, I'm trying to keep active with:
 * The Kotlin space!